 The Heavenly Courts

-3 Revelation 4:7 describes the living creatures who worship the Lord God Almighty day and night.
+John then describes the living creatures who worship the Lord God Almighty.
 They represent the whole of creation.
-Day and night they never stop saying: holy, holy, holy is the Lord God Almighty.
+Day and night they never stop crying out: holy, holy, holy is the Lord God Almighty.

 The Door Standing Open